Silence is golden: 65V, 8A synchronous step-down switching regulator

 Silence is golden especially with switching regulators in automobiles that are a two-edged sword: they are very efficient, thus extending the battery life in an EV, but their switching noise can interfere with AM Radio reception and safety critical systems with radiated EMI.

-Analog Devices, Inc., which recently acquired Linear Technology Corporation, announced the LT8645S, an 8A, 65V input capable synchronous step-down switching regulator recently.
+Linear Technology Corporation, which was recently acquired Analog Devices, Inc., has announced the LT8645S, an 8A, 65V input capable synchronous step-down switching regulator.

 How they reduce EMI/EMC emissions

 The designers put a great deal of thought and ingenuity into this IC.
 The Silent Switcher 2 architecture uses two internal input capacitors as well as internal BST (a drive voltage, higher than the input voltage, to the topside power switch) and INTVCC capacitors to minimize the area of the hot loops.
 They have combined this with very well controlled switching edges and an internal construction with an integral ground plane, plus the use of copper pillars in lieu of bond wires.
 The device utilizes internal top and bottom high efficiency power switches with the boost diode, oscillator, control and logic circuitry integrated into a single die.

 For applications requiring the lowest noise operation, the IC can be programmed to run in pulse-skipping mode.
 Its switching frequency is programmable and synchronizable from 200kHz to 2.2MHz.
 Special design techniques and a new high speed process enable high efficiency over a wide input voltage range.

 An ultralow EMI application using Spread Spectrum for lowest noise

 Although this improved EMI/EMC performance is not sensitive to board layout, the data sheet even has a low EMI PC board recommended layout which will add an extra layer of noise reduction for designers.